-Suicide prevention strategies may include, but not be limited to, efforts to promote a positive school climate that enhances students' feelings of connectedness with the school and is characterized by caring staff and harmonious interrelationships among students.
+3. Efforts to promote for promoting a positive school climate that enhances students' feelings of connectedness with the school and that is characterized by caring staff and harmonious interrelationships among students

-'''

 (cf. 5131 - Conduct)

+(cf. 5131.2 - Bullying)

 (cf. 5137 - Positive School Climate)

 (cf. 5145.3 - Nondiscrimination/Harassment)

 (cf. 5145.7 - Sexual Harassment)

 (cf. 5145.9 - Hate-Motivated Behavior)

-'''

 The district's comprehensive health education program shall promote the healthy mental, emotional, and social development of students including, but not limited to, the development of problem-solving skills, coping skills, and self-esteem.
 Suicide prevention instruction shall be incorporated into the health education curriculum in the secondary grades.
 Such instruction shall be aligned with state content standards and shall be designed to help students analyze signs of depression and self-destructive behaviors, including potential suicide, and to identify suicide prevention strategies.

-'''
+[MOVED TO AR]

-(cf. 6142.8 - Comprehensive Health Education)
+(cf. 6142.8 Comprehensive Health Education)

-'''

-The Superintendent or designee may offer parents/guardians education or information which describes the severity of the youth suicide problem, the district's suicide prevention curriculum, risk factors and warning signs of suicide, basic steps for helping suicidal youth, and/or school and community resources that can help youth in crisis.
+- 4. The Superintendent or designee may offer parents/guardians education or provision of information to parents/guardians regarding which describes risk factors and warning signs of suicide, the severity of the youth suicide problem, the district's suicide prevention curriculum, risk factors and warning signs of suicide, basic steps for helping suicidal youth, and/or school and community resources that can help youth in crisis. - 5.
+Students shall be encouraged Encouragement for students to notify a teacher, principal, counselor, appropriate school personnel or other adults when they are experiencing thoughts of suicide or when they suspect or have knowledge of another student's suicidal intentions. - 6.
+Crisis intervention procedures for addressing suicide threats or attempts - 7.
+Counseling and other postvention strategies for helping students, staff, and others cope in the aftermath of a student's suicide